The Virtue of Selfishness: Summary

-Use of the term selfishness
+Use of selfishness

 Rand's characterization of selfishness as a virtue, including in the title of the book, is one of its most controversial elements.
 Philosopher Chandran Kukathas said Rand's position on this point "brought notoriety, but kept her out of the intellectual mainstream".
-Rand acknowledged in the book's introduction that the term 'selfishness' was not typically used to describe virtuous behavior, but insisted that her usage was consistent with a more precise meaning of the term as simply "concern with one's own interests".
-The equation of selfishness with evil, Rand said, had caused "the arrested moral development of mankind" and needed to be rejected.
+Rand acknowledged in the book's introduction that the term "selfishness" was not typically used to describe virtuous behavior but insisted that her usage was consistent with a more precise meaning of the term as simply "concern with one's own interests".
+Rand said that the equation of selfishness with evil had caused "the arrested moral development of mankind" and needed to be rejected.

 Critics have disputed Rand's interpretation of the term.
-Libertarian feminist writer Sharon Presley described Rand's use of 'selfishness' as "perversely idiosyncratic" and contrary to the dictionary meaning of the term, Rand's claims to the contrary notwithstanding.
-Presley believes the use of the term has caused Rand's arguments to be frequently mischaracterized.
-Philosophy professor Max Hocutt dismissed the phrase 'the virtue of selfishness' as "rhetorical excess", saying that "without qualification and explanation, it is too paradoxical to merit serious discussion".
-In contrast, philosophers Douglas J. Den Uyl and Douglas B. Rasmussen described Rand's response to the question of why she uses the term as "neither antagonistic nor defensive, but rather profound."
-Philosopher Chris Matthew Sciabarra said it is "debatable" whether Rand accurately described the meaning of the term, but argued that Rand's philosophical position required altering the conventional meanings of some terms in order to express her views without inventing entirely new words.
+Libertarian feminist writer Sharon Presley described Rand's use of selfishness as "perversely idiosyncratic" and contrary to the dictionary meaning of the term, Rand's claims to the contrary notwithstanding.
+Presley believed the use of the term caused Rand's arguments to be frequently mischaracterized.
+Philosophy professor Max Hocutt dismissed the phrase "the virtue of selfishness" as "rhetorical excess", saying that "without qualification and explanation, it is too paradoxical to merit serious discussion".
+In contrast, philosophers Douglas J. Den Uyl and Douglas B. Rasmussen described Rand's response to the question of why she uses the term as "neither antagonistic nor defensive, but rather profound".
+Philosopher Chris Matthew Sciabarra said it is "debatable" whether Rand accurately described the meaning of the term but argued that Rand's philosophical position required altering the conventional meanings of some terms in order to express her views without inventing entirely new words.
 Philosophy professor Stephen Hicks wrote in the Internet Encyclopedia of Philosophy that Rand's "provocative title" was matched by "an equally provocative thesis about ethics".

 Publication history

 The idea of creating a collection of Rand's essays initially came from Bennett Cerf of Random House, who had published two of Rand's previous books, Atlas Shrugged and For the New Intellectual.
 Rand proposed a collection of articles to be titled The Fascist New Frontier, after a Ford Hall Forum speech she had given criticizing the views of President John F. Kennedy.
 Uncomfortable with Rand's comparison of Kennedy to Adolf Hitler, Cerf asked that Rand choose a different title essay.
-She rejected this request and dropped Random House (as well as ending her friendship with Cerf), choosing New American Library as the publisher for her new book.
+She rejected this request and dropped Random House, as well as ending her friendship with Cerf, choosing New American Library as the publisher for her new book.
 The Virtue of Selfishness bore a different title and did not include her piece on Kennedy; he had been assassinated before it was released, making the point of the essay moot.